-This fruitwood is mild, fruity, and subtly sweet.
-This is my go-to choice for all-purpose smoking needs.
-It's particularly popular with poultry, pork (especially ham), lamb, and sometimes seafood.
+This fruitwood is mild, fruity and subtly sweet.
+It is my go-to choice for all-purpose smoking needs.
+It's particularly popular with poultry, pork (especially ham), lamb and sometimes seafood.
 It works for beef, but its flavor is so delicate it doesn't hold up to red meat's heavy flavors so a lighter wood is recommended.

 This is a great blending wood when mixed with stronger woods, like oak or mesquite.

 Cherry is another great all-purpose fruitwood for all types of meat.
 Its sweet and mild flavor works well with beef or pork, and the smoke turns meat a rich, mahogany color.
 This smoking wood mixes well with hickory, oak, pecan or alder.

 Try cherry wood with this recipe for smoked duck.

 A stronger wood than apple or cherry, but lighter than mesquite or hickory.
 Oak burns very hot, making it a great blending wood and very versatile.
 It imparts a medium smoky flavor that works well with any type of meat.